dionyziz/ting/etc/spec/ARCHITECTURE.md

      to.
   3. `text`: The text of the message.

+* `start-typing`: Indicates that a user started typing a new message.
+Expects a `channel` parameter indicating the channel name and a `text` parameter indicating the part of the text of the message that has already been typed by the time `start-typing` is being sent.

+* `typing-update`: Sends an update on the message that is being typed.
+Expects a `messageid` parameter indicating the id of the message that is being updated and a `text` parameter indicating the updated text of the message.

 The server can publish the following messages:

 * `join`: Indicates a user has joined a channel.
 Includes two parameters, the